Tandemn-Labs/tandemn-system/README.md

 **Automated batch inference orchestration for large language models on AWS spot infrastructure.**

-System (codename Orca) is a self-hosted system that takes a model name, a JSONL workload, and a deadline — and handles everything else.
+Tandemn System (currently exposed in this repository as `orca`) is a self-hosted batch inference orchestration system that takes a model name, a JSONL workload, and a deadline — and handles everything else.
 A placement solver selects the optimal GPU type, tensor and pipeline parallelism configuration, and AWS region based on your SLO.
 Jobs launch on spot instances via SkyPilot, with chunked multi-replica execution, real-time observability, and output delivered to your S3 bucket.
 Your data never leaves your infrastructure.

+> **Naming note:** The product is called **Tandemn System**, while parts of this repository, CLI, and internal code still use the legacy codename **Orca**.
+In this README, **Tandemn System** refers to the platform, and **`orca`** refers to the current CLI / implementation.

-> **Deployment model:** Orca is fully open-source and self-hosted.
+> **Deployment model:** Tandemn System is fully open-source and self-hosted.
 You run it on your own AWS account.
 There is no managed tier or external data plane.

 ---